kevindoole/fullstack-nanodegree-vm/README.md

 ## Development environment
-This package includes a [Vagrant](https://www.vagrantup.com/) development environment, in case you you don't have Python, Postgresql or psycopg2 available.
+This package includes a [Vagrant](https://www.vagrantup.com/) development environment, in case you you don't have Python, PostgreSQL or psycopg2 available.
 You must have installed Vagrant to use it.
 [Download a package for your OS](https://www.vagrantup.com/downloads.html).